Singaporean man dies in New Zealand car crash

-A Singaporean man died in an accident involving two vehicles in New Zealand on Monday (Dec 11), local time.
+A Singaporean man died in an accident involving two vehicles in New Zealand on Monday.

 According to a statement by the New Zealand police, the crash occurred on the State Highway 6, Ruatapu Road, shortly after noon.
 It is on the west coast of the South Island.